yanlynnnnn/tp/docs/DeveloperGuide.md

 ## **Appendix A: Product Scope**

 **Target user profile**:
-* Independent home-based business owner
+* Independent home-based business owner.
-* Has little knowledge of business management software
+* Has little knowledge of business management software.
-* Prefers to have relevant business components in a single application
+* Prefers to have relevant business components in a single application.
-* Is a fast typist
+* Is a fast typist.
-* Prefers typing over using mouse input
+* Prefers typing over using mouse input.

 **Value proposition**:
-* Consolidates everything a home-based business needs such as appointments, clients, expenses, revenue and services into one place.
+* Consolidates everything a home-based business needs such as appointments, clients, expenses, revenue and services into one place
 * Saves significant time for the business owner, who previously had to manage details across his/her contacts, excel sheets, and inventory notebooks.
 * Does not require extensive technical knowledge compared to other business management software.
-* Displays expenses and revenue in a simple format for users to view
+* Displays expenses and revenue in a simple format for users to view.

 ## **Appendix B: User Stories**